saulteafarmer/tangerine/plugins/README.md

 ### Gameplay Enhancements

 - [AlphaLoot.cs](https://chaoscode.io/resources/alphaloot.13/): Modifies loot tables and spawn rates, allowing for customized loot distribution in crates and barrels.
-- Bitcoin.cs: Adds a Bitcoin mining system to the server.
 - [DynamicPVP.cs](https://umod.org/plugins/dynamic-pvp): Handles our dynamicPVP zones at monuments
 - [RemoverTool.cs](https://umod.org/plugins/remover-tool): Allows players or admins to remove placed structures or objects for a fee or free.
 - [SkinBox.cs](https://chaoscode.io/resources/skinbox.17/): Provides players with access to skins for their items via the SkinBox plugin.